You could lose all your money invested in this product.

 (a) in the event that we sell or buy any business or assets, in which case we may disclose your personal data to the prospective seller or buyer of such business or assets;

-(b) if we or substantially all of our assets are acquired by a third party, in which case personal information held by us will be one of the transferred assets;
+(b) if CapitalRise or substantially all of its assets are acquired by a third party, in which case personal information held by CapitalRise will be one of the transferred assets;

 (c) if we are under a duty to disclose or share your personal data in order to comply with any legal obligation, or in order to enforce or apply our terms and conditions or any other agreement; or

-(d) to protect our rights, property, or safety, our customers, or other persons.
+(d) to protect the rights, property, or safety of CapitalRise, our customers, or other persons.
 This may include exchanging information with other organisations for the purposes of fraud protection and credit risk reduction.

 4.4 Save as expressly detailed above, we will never share, sell or rent any of your personal information to any third party without your consent.
 Where you have given your consent for us to share your information, but later change your mind, you should contact us and we will stop doing so.